USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ## 3.3 Model 3

-In the next model, we used covariates to try to improve the fit.
-The categorical version of the NO3 covariate was used as a monotonic ordinal predictor in the dissolved N2O component of the modl.
-For the equlibrium N2O component, we included surface temperature and log-transformed elevation, along with their interaction.
-The models also retained the distributional specifications included in model 2 above.
+In the next model, the categorical version of the NO3 covariate and an surface temperature covariate were included to try to improve the fit.
+The ordinal NO3 variable was used as a monotonic, ordinal effect and only in the dissolved N2O component of the model.
+For the equlibrium N2O component, surface temperature and log-transformed elevation were used, along with their interaction.
+The model also retained the same distributional specifications included in model 2 above.

 ``` r